OpenClemson/SwiftECP/README.md

         }

     case let .failed(error):
-        // This is an NSError containing both a user-friendly message and a
+        // This is an AnyError that wraps the error thrown.
-        // technical debug message.
-This can help diagnose problems with your
-        // SP, your IdP, or even this library :)
+        // This can help diagnose problems with your SP, your IdP, or even this library :)

+        switch error.cause {
+        case let ecpError as ECPError:
+            // Error with ECP
             // User-friendly error message
-        print(error.description)
+            print(ecpError.userMessage)

             // Technical/debug error message
-        print(error.error.localizedDescription)
+            print(ecpError.description)
+        case let alamofireRACError as AlamofireRACError:
+            // Error with the networking layer
+            print(alamofireRACError.description)
+        default:
+            print("Unknown error!")
+            print(error)
+        }

     default:
         break